-As of June 30, 2019, we have an agreement for an office lease that has not yet commenced which we estimate will have a right-of-use asset value of \$0.8 million.
+As of September 30, 2019, we have an agreement for an office lease that has not yet commenced which we estimate will have a ROU asset value of \$0.8 million.
 The lease is expected to commence in the fourth quarter of 2019 and has a lease term of seven years.